-The opportunity to view wildlife is one reason why many people visit District preserves.
+The opportunity to view wildlife is one reason why many people visit Midpen preserves.
 When viewing wildlife, please keep two things in mind: wildlife can be unpredictable, and we want to keep wildlife wild.
 As with any activity a degree of caution and common sense is necessary.

 - Feeding wild animals is never appropriate.
 Wildlife can get sick from eating human food.
 Wildlife that is fed may become dangerously familiar with humans, which can result in serious injury or death to both people and animals.